 Select the topic ‘Overseas Study’, and sub-topic ‘Enrolment and Credit for Overseas Study’.
 You will need to attach a Statement of Results from the host institution, and indicate the subject you completed overseas, and the subject it is a prerequisite for here.

-Find the subject in the University Handbook to obtain the Subject Coordinator's contact details and the pre-requisites for each subject
+- Look up the subject page in the Handbook to obtain the Subject Coordinator's contact details and the requisite information.

 - Subject Coordinator's name and email address